Scholarships and Grants

 - The borrower must maintain full-time or part-time enrollment status for a minimum of two terms/semesters during an academic year while receiving the NFLP loan.

-- The NFLP graduate who intends to take advantage of this opportunity precept will be committed to serve as full-time preceptor for students in the DNP program.
-Taking on a minimum of five DNP students to precept each semester.
+- The NFLP graduate who intends to take advantage of this opportunity precept will serve as a full-time preceptor for students in the DNP program, mentoring and advising students each semester.

 - Interest on your Nurse Faculty Loan will accrue at the rate of 3% per annum beginning three months after you cease to be a full-time student in the nurse education program at Columbia Nursing.